top of page

 wandering of the peoples

-Research is pretty conclusive about the fact the salt marshes of northern Netherlands, especially those in present-day province Friesland, were nearly abandoned during the period ca. 325-425.
-Neither the collapse of the Roman Empire nor the arrival of the Huns in Europe caused the coastal people of the tidal marshlands to move.
+Research is pretty conclusive about the fact that the salt marshes of northern Netherlands, especially those in the present-day province of Friesland, were nearly abandoned during the period ca. 325-425.
+Neither the collapse of the Roman Empire nor arrival of the Huns in Europe caused the coastal people of the tidal marshlands to move.
 Climate change, however, did.
 It was the deterioration of the environment that had a major impact on living conditions.
-The sea level rose in the fourth century, making drainage of sweet water from the hinterland difficult and causing the interior to turn into malaria-infected swamps, no longer suitable for living and for agriculture.
-People emigrated from there.
-The disappearance of inland habitation affected habitation at the Wadden Sea shores as well, since village-networks were essential to survive.
-Among other, the Frisians migrated south from the middle of the third century, and settled in lower river Rhine area, but also moved up the river Scheldt in Flanders (Dhaeze 2019).
+The sea level rose in the fourth century, making drainage of sweet water from the hinterland difficult and causing the interior to turn into malaria-infected swamps, no longer suitable for living or agriculture.
+People emigrated from more inland.
+The disappearance of inland habitation affected habitation at the Wadden Sea shores as well, since broad village-networks were essential to survive.
+Among other, the Frisians migrated south from the middle of the third century and settled in the Lower River Rhine area, but also moved up the River Scheldt in the region of Flanders (Dhaeze 2019).

-Having said that, some terps (i.e. manmade dwelling mounds) in present-day province Friesland show continuation of modest population throughout the Migration Period, like the terp-villages Driesumer-terp, Hatsum, Hogebeintum, Jelsum, Marssum and Wijnaldum-Tjitsma.
-And, although habitation on terps like Dongjum and Peins discontinued, these higher and fertile terps were still being used as arable land during this era, indicating modest habitation in the area still.
+Having said that, some terps (i.e. manmade dwelling mounds) in the present-day province of Friesland show a continuation of a modest population throughout the Migration Period.
+Terp-villages such as Driesumer-terp, Hatsum, Hogebeintum, Jelsum, Rasquert, Marssum, and Wijnaldum-Tjitsma exhibit this trend.
+Although habitation on terps like Dongjum and Peins discontinued, these higher and fertile terps were still being used as arable land during this era, indicating modest habitation in the vicinity of these terps still present.

-Habitation in the terp region of the Ommelanden in the northeast of the Netherlands, decreased strongly like the archaeological excavation of the terp Ezinge demonstrated.
-The same is the case for the terp region of northwestern Germany.
-Both regions were probably lesser affected than the area of province Friesland during the fourth century.
-Archaeological research has shown habitation that continued at the terp (called Wurt in Ostfriesland) of Fedderson in Germany, for example.
+Habitation in the terp region of Ommelanden in the northeast of the Netherlands decreased strongly, as demonstrated by the archaeological excavation of the terp Ezinge.
+The same is true for the terp region of north-western Germany.
+Both regions were probably less affected than the area of the province of Friesland during the fourth century.
+Archaeological research has shown habitation that continued on the terp (called Wurt or Warf in the region of Ostfriesland) of Fedderson in Germany, for example.

-The environment of Frisia along the North Sea coast, what is more or less the present-day region Kennemerland and the (former) islands Texel and Wieringen, deteriorated too in the fourth century.
-This might be due to land-loss because of a North Sea moving east, combined with a period of drought and thus stronger dune formation, making the coastal zone useless for agriculture.
-This was also the case for the area further to the south between the mouth of the river Old Rhine and the mouth of the river Meuse.
-A significant decrease of population occurred here as well in the fourth century, and is therefore comparable to the salt-marsh area in the north.
-But habitation continued modestly along the North Sea coast, for example as it did at Oosterbuurt near the town of Castricum, at Dorregeest near the town of Uitgeest, and close to the town of Schagen.
+The environment of western Frisia along the North Sea coast, which is more or less the present-day region of Kennemerland and the (former) islands of Texel and Wieringen, also deteriorated in the fourth century.
+This might be due to land loss caused by the North Sea moving east, combined with a period of drought and thus stronger dune formation, rendering the coastal zone useless for agriculture.
+This was also the case for the area further to the south between the mouth of the River Rhine and the mouth of the River Meuse.
+A significant decrease in population also occurred here in the fourth century, making it comparable to the salt marsh area in the north.
+However, habitation continued modestly along the North Sea coast, for example, as it did at Oosterbuurt near the town of Castricum, at Dorregeest near the town of Uitgeest, and close to the town of Schagen.

 Most research adopts a two-migration-wave theory during the end of the Migration Period.
 The first wave was that of the Angles and the Saxons at the turn of the fourth and fifth centuries.
-Especially the rivers Elbe-Weser triangle was an important cradle of the new settlers, the new Frisians.
-Probably they admixed with the few original Frisians (Frisii) left.
+Especially the Elbe-Weser triangle was an important cradle of the new settlers, the new Frisians.
+Probably, they admixed with the few original Frisians (Frisii) left.
 The second wave followed closely, around the second half of the fifth century, and was composed of Jutes and southern Norwegians.
-Probably they admixed with the previous mixture.
-These immigrant waves filled the near empty lands with, as said, some small pockets of original, pre-Roman Frisians still being there.
-The originals (Frisii) being a people of maybe mixed Celtic and Germanic composition.
-Read our post The Celtic-Frisian heritage: There’s no dealing with the Wheel of Fortune.
+Probably, they admixed with the previous mixture.
+These immigrant waves filled the near-empty lands with, as said, some small pockets of original, pre-Roman Frisians still being there.
+The originals (Frisii or Fresones) being a people of maybe mixed Celtic and Germanic cultural composition.
+Read our posts Barbarians riding to the Capital to claim rights on farmland and The Celtic-Frisian heritage: There's no dealing with the Wheel of Fortune.

-Other theories suggest Old-Frisian tribes re-entered the tidal marshlands from what is now the northern part of province Noord Holland.
+Other theories suggest that original Frisian tribes re-entered the tidal marshlands from what is now the northern part of the province of Noord Holland.
 From the Frisian pockets, as described above, where habitation had continued during the Migration Period.
-This secondary migration movement does not exclude the two-migration-wave theory.
+This secondary migration movement does not exclude the two-migration-wave theory, we think.
 It can have been a mixture of both.
-Old tribes from what would soon become West Frisia (Noord Holland) and Saxon and, to a lesser extent, Scandinavian tribes re-populating the vast salt marshes of the north.
+Original or Old Frisians from what would soon become West Frisia (more or less the modern provinces of Noord Holland and of Zuid Holland) together with Old Saxon and, to a lesser extent, southern Scandinavian peoples re-populating the vast salt marshes of the north.

-So, making the Frisians a cocktail of old Celtic-Frisians (Frisii), Saxons, Angles, Jutes and Scandinavians re-populating the coastal zone from West Flanders in Belgium in the south all the way to the Weser in Germany in the north, including the lower central river lands in the Netherlands, in the fifth century.
+So, making the Frisians a cocktail of Old Celtic-Frisians (Frisii or Fresones), Old Saxons, Angles, Jutes, and southern Scandinavians, re-populating the coastal zone from the region of Flanders in Belgium in the south all the way to the River Weser in Germany in the north, including the lower central river lands in the Netherlands in the fifth century.
 Read our post Have a Frisians cocktail to find out more about the origin of the Frisians.

-The Inconvenient Truth - It should be noted that the dispute and often-named ‘the inconvenient truth’ about the hiatus and origin of the Frisians during the fourth century concerns mainly archaeologists and historians within the province Friesland in the Netherlands.
-Surprise surprise, we hear you think.
-Yes, the study of history is first of all politics.
+The Inconvenient Truth - It should be noted that the dispute, often named 'the inconvenient truth,' about the hiatus and origin of the Frisians during most of the fourth and early fifth centuries concerns mainly archaeologists and historians within the province of Friesland in the Netherlands.
+Archaeologist Pieter Boeles (1873-1961) from Assen in the province of Drenthe, who formulated this theory for the first time in 1951, was dismissed for being elitist and anti-Frisian (Betten 2018).
+Surprise, surprise, we hear you think.
+Yes, the study of history is, first of all, politics.

-Archaeological research in the terp regions of northwestern Germany is, as yet, lesser developed and could in time of course give us new important insight on these aspects too.
+Archaeological research in the terp regions of north-western Germany is, as yet, less developed and could, in time, of course, give us new important insights on these aspects too.
 Let us hope for that.
 Thank the Valletta Treaty of 1992.

-Whatever the exact story, try to picture the new tribes entering the nearly deserted, wet and treeless salt-marsh area in the fifth century.
-With everywhere scattered old, abandoned house platforms, terps and low tidal dikes.
-Sometimes the remains of old houses still visible and abandoned terps being used as fields for producing crops by small Frisian communities.
-The newcomers bringing in their livestock and re-occupying, repairing and enlarging the former house platforms and terps.
-How went the encounters with the few original Frisians still present, we wonder?
-It must have been a fascinating sight.
+Whatever the exact story, try to picture new tribes form the east and north entering the nearly deserted, wet, and treeless salt marsh area in the early fifth century.
+With scattered old, abandoned house platforms, terps, and low tidal dykes scattered everywhere.
+Sometimes the remains of old wooden houses still visible, and abandoned terps are being used as fields for producing crops by small original Frisian communities still present.
+Crops like elderberries, seashore aster, cabbage, beet, and oil from rape and camelina.
+The newcomers from the east and north brought in their livestock of cattle and sheep and reoccupied the former house platforms and terps.
+They also introduced a new house building tradition with walls made of clay sods instead of wood and loam, as the tradition previously used to be (Betten 2018).
+How did the encounters with the few original Frisians still present go, we wonder?
+Violently or peacefully?
+Everything must have been a fascinating sight to witness.

-Even if king Finn never existed, although the odds are otherwise, he and his story was (and is) legendary in the North Sea culture all the same.
+Even if King Finn never existed, although -and with the support of Tolkien (Bliss 1982)- the odds are otherwise, he and his story were (and are) legendary in North Sea culture all the same.
 It became part of the new ancestral tales of the shaken-and-stirred peoples of the North Sea, following the turbulent Migration Period.
 Know, however, that this picture of massive shifts of peoples during the Migration Period has been nuanced by scholars.
-Nevertheless, the slaughter of king Finn was an event even before the Middle Ages had started.
+Nevertheless, the slaughter of King Finn was an event even before the Middle Ages had started.
 And it was well-known.
 Obviously, because the tale concerned both a king of a strong maritime confederacy of sea people, the Frisians, and the legendary future invader of Britain, Hengest (and Horsa).

 a sea tribe

-The Frisians were a people that had emerged during the Migration Period as the most prominent tribe dominating the North Sea with their ships, sails, nautical skills, cultural background and goods.
-Trading and maintaining relationships, including between the British isles, southern Scandinavia and the Continent.
-A sea that was named mare Fresicum all the way through the Early Middle Ages.
+The Frisians were a people that had emerged during the Migration Period as the most prominent tribe dominating the North Sea with their ships, sails, nautical skills, cultural background, and goods.
+Trading and maintaining relationships, including between the British Isles, southern Scandinavia, and the Continent.
+Not for nothing, the word 'freight,' or in the Dutch language vracht, originates from the Old Frisian language.
+The North Sea, a sea that was named mare Fresicum all the way through the Early Middle Ages.

-But when they sailed around the Picts, they wasted the Orkney islands, and they went and occupied many regions past the Frisian Sea till the border of the Picts (Historia Britonum of Nennius, ninth century AD quoting Gildas, sixth century AD).
+But when they sailed around the Picts, they wasted the Orkney islands, and they went and occupied many regions past the Frisian Sea till the border of the Picts (Historia brittonum of Nennius, eighth/ninth century AD quoting Gildas, sixth century AD).

-The Frisian Sea, that lies between us and the Scots (Historia Britonum of Nennius, ninth century AD).
+The Frisian Sea, that lies between us and the Scots (Historia brittonum of Nennius, eighth/ninth century AD).

 It were not only the Frisians who emerged in this region at the end of the Migration Period.
 Also the Salian Franks, mentioned already, entered history.
 More inland south of Frisia, region Hamaland in current province Gelderland was the cradle of the Merovingian empire.
 From here the Franks expanded south to present-day Belgium laying there the foundation of Francia and France.
 Do not tell the French.

 Now, how unique is all the above already?
-And you still have to read the story of the historic battle below, which we tried to postpone as long as possible in this post.
-Try to visualize all of the above and how it must have looked like when reading about the battle at Finnsburh.
+And you still have to read the story of the historic battle of King Finn below, which we tried to postpone as long as possible in this post.
+Try to visualize all of the above and how it must have looked when reading about the battle at Finnsburh.
 Tolkien did anyway.
-He (re)created in his books an ancient, mythical world and he specifically studied the dramatic story of king Finn.
-Tolkien’s study ‘Finn and Hengest’ was posthumously published.
+He (re)created in his books an ancient, mythical world and he specifically studied the dramatic story of King Finn.
+Tolkien's study 'Finn and Hengest' was posthumously published.

 3. The Freswæle at Finnsburh

-Where was the fuzz all about in the hall of young king Finn 1,500 years ago?
+Where was the fuss all about in the hall of young King Finn almost 1,600 years ago?
 Was it an ordinary power struggle?
-Was it just (usual) treacherous family-in-law?
+Was it just the usual treacherous family-in-law?
 Was it a tragic love story?
-Or, was it the famous Hengest, founder of the Kentish royal dynasty Oiscingas, who had bigger plans?
+Or was it the famous Hengest, founder of the Kentish royal dynasty, the Oiscingas, who had bigger plans for himself?

-Unfortunately, it is difficult to reconstruct exactly what happened.
-Especially, since the bard or minstrel who tells or sings the story of Finnsburh to Beowulf and the other gathered warriors, assumes his mead-drinking audience had a general knowledge of the famous story already, and therefor skips a lot of context.
-Modern bureaucrats woulds say: “Give me only a few bullets.”
-The same holds true for the Fragment.
-This compression by the poet of the Beowulf makes understanding the tale difficult.
+Unfortunately, it's difficult to reconstruct exactly what happened.
+Especially since the bard or minstrel who tells or sings the story of Finnsburh to Beowulf and the other gathered warriors assumes his mead-drinking audience had a general knowledge of the famous story already, and he therefore skips a lot of context.
+Modern bureaucrats would say: "Give me only a few bullets."
+The same holds true for the Finnsburg Fragment.
+This compression by the poet of Beowulf makes understanding the tale difficult.
 Read also our post about these Frisian bards.
 Nevertheless, here is a valid historical version of the course of events:

 The battle

-King Finn, son of Folcwaldan, and young king of Frisia, is married to Hildeburh.
-Queen Hildeburh is a daughter of king and Haelfdane Hoc, descendant of the heraldic Scyldingas and ruler of the Hocingas.
-It is unclear who the Hocingas exactly were but they were a Danish people.
+King Finn, son of Folcwald, and young king of Frisia, is married to Hildeburh.
+Queen Hildeburh is a daughter of King Haelfdane Hoc, a descendant of the heraldic Scyldingas and ruler of the Hocingas.
+It's unclear who the Hocingas exactly were, but they were a Danish people.
+The marriage of Hildeburh can be considered a typical Germanic friðowebba, literally 'peace weaver' or what would be in the modern Mid-Frisian language still fredeweb; creating kinship, ties and thus promoting peace through their mixed offspring, in this case the Frisians and the (Half-)Danes.

-When the young prince and Haelfdane Hnaef, brother of Hildeburh and thus brother-in-law of king Finn, stayed at the stronghold of king Finn in Frisia for the celebration of Yule, a first fight broke out between the Danes and the Frisians.
+When the young prince and Hælfdane, brother of Hildeburh and thus brother-in-law of King Finn, stayed at the stronghold of King Finn in Frisia for the celebration of Yule, a first fight broke out between the Danes and the Frisians.
+This happened about twenty years after the marriage of Hildeburh with Finn, and their son must have been of that age probably.

 Reasons for this initial fight are not given.
-But daring politics of king Finn may have played a role.
+But daring politics of King Finn may have played a role.
 Finn established an alliance with the Danes through the marriage with Hildeburh.
-At the same time it was king Finn who accepted the Jutes (called Eotan) in his land and in his service.
-The Jutes had lost their last king and were on drift in the region.
-The fact Hengest accompanied the Danes provoked the Jutish party of Finn.
-Hengest was not a nobody.
+At the same time, it was King Finn who accepted the Jutes (named Eotan) in his land and in his service.
+The Jutes had lost their last king and were adrift in the region.
+The fact that Hengest accompanied the Danes provoked the Jutish party of Finn.
+Hengest wasn't a nobody.
 He would later, together with his brother Horsa, lead the invasion of Britain.
-But more importantly in this Shakespearean drama, Hengest was of royal stock and even descendant of king Wihtlæg of the Angles.
-And, it was king Wihtlæg who exterminated the dynasty of the Jutes only a couple generations before.
+But more importantly in this Shakespearean drama, Hengest was of royal stock and even a descendant of King Wihtlæg of the Angles.
+And it was King Wihtlæg who exterminated the dynasty of the Jutes only a couple of generations before.
 So, the Jutes might still have had some resentment towards Hengest.

-The battle lasted five days in which prince Hnaef, the son of Finn and sixty other warriors were besieged in the hall by Jutish warriors in service of king Finn.
-It might very well be that king Finn gave the hall to prince Hnaef and his men in order to be able to defend themselves against the Jutes.
-At the end of the battle prince Hnaef was killed.
+The battle lasted five days in which Prince Hnaef, the son of Finn, and sixty other warriors were besieged in the hall by Jutish warriors in the service of King Finn.
+It might very well be that King Finn gave the hall to Prince Hnaef and his men in order to be able to defend themselves against the Jutes.
+At the end of the battle, Prince Hnaef was killed.
 King Finn suffered the loss of many men and even of his son.
 A son born out of the marriage with Hildeburh and who probably was raised by Hnaef with the Danes.
 No name of the son is given, alas.

-After the winter the Danes returned.
-They demanded loyalty from Hengest and therefore that he would avenge yet prince Hnaef despite the treaty made with king Finn.
-Hengest choose side with the Danes.
-In this second fight king Finn was slaughtered.
-After the fight, Hengest and the Scyldinga warriors took queen Hildeburh back to the raiders’ home; home of the Danes.
+After the winter, the Danes returned.
+They demanded loyalty from Hengest and therefore that he would avenge yet Prince Hnaef despite the treaty made with King Finn.
+Hengest chose to side with the Danes.
+In this second fight, King Finn was slaughtered.
+After the fight, Hengest and the Scyldinga warriors took Queen Hildeburh back to the raiders' home; the home of the Danes.
+Ending the peace web with the Frisians.

-The above is based on the texts the Beowulf, the Fragment and on the research of especially Tolkien and of Bliss.
-We avoided naming too many names of warriors etc, because it would become very confusing.
+The above is based on the texts of Beowulf, the Fragment, and on the research of Tolkien and Bliss.
+We avoided naming too many names of warriors, etc., because it would become very confusing.

-Tolkien suggests Hengest played a double role by breaking the treaty and not upholding his oath.
-This in contrast to king Finn.
-So, Tolkien backed Finn.
-Yes, the founder of England, warrior Hengest, an oath-breaker and backstabber.
-An omen of the Brexit that was to come, it is said.
-And it was also Hengest who, once he moved to England with his brother, committed foul play during peace negotiations.
-Secretly he and his men took daggers to the negotiation table and by the order of Hengest killed all the Britons.
-It is known as Brad y Cyllyll Hirion 'the treason of the long knives'.
+Tolkien suggests that Hengest played a double role by breaking the treaty and not upholding his oath.
+This is in contrast to King Finn.
+So Tolkien backed Finn.
+Yes, the founder of England, the warrior Hengest, was an oath-breaker and backstabber.
+It's said to be an omen of the Brexit that was to come.
+And it was also Hengest who, once he moved to England with his brother Horsa, committed foul play during peace negotiations.
+Secretly, he and his men took daggers to the negotiation table and, by the order of Hengest, killed all the Britons.
+It's known as Brad y Cyllyll Hirion 'the treason of the long knives'.

 But maybe we should give Hengest some more credit.
-When it comes to Hengest’s role, we find the arguments of Bliss more convincing, namely that Hengest was not a Jute but an Angle.
+When it comes to Hengest's role, we find the arguments of Bliss (1982) more convincing, namely that Hengest wasn't a Jute but an Angle.
 Not your regular Angle either.
 He was a descendant of the Angle dynasty.
-Tolkien, namely, assumed Hengest was a Jute, since Old English historical sources say it were the Jutes who invaded Kent.
-If Hengest was an Angle, he too might have been caught up by the circumstances, and his loyalty was literally demanded with significant pressure by the Danes to avenge the death of prince Hnaef.
-Hengest’s situation after the battle became or stayed precarious.
-Not wanted anymore by the Frisians, the Jutes and probably earlier already not by his own people, the Angles, too.
+Tolkien, namely, assumed Hengest was a Jute, since Old English historical sources say it was the Jutes who invaded Kent, deducting Hengest was a Jute too, although the old texts do not say so.
+If Hengest was an Angle, he too might have been caught up by the circumstances, and his loyalty was literally demanded with significant pressure by the Danes to avenge the death of Prince Hnaef.
+Hengest's situation after the battle became or stayed precarious.
+Not wanted anymore by the Frisians, the Jutes, and probably earlier already not by his own people, the Angles, too.

-Only a decade earlier before Finn’s death, around the year 410 when the Romans pulled out of Britannia, Briton chiefs had recruited (also) Jutes, Angles and Saxon mercenaries to defend themselves.
-After that, word was spread at the Continent by these mercenaries that the land overseas was fertile and the Britons were cowards.
-Just a few years after the battle of Finnsburh, Hengest and his brother Horsa staged their attack at Britain.
+Only shortly before Finn's death, around the year 410 when the Romans pulled out of Britannia, Briton chiefs had recruited (also) Jutes, Angles, and Saxon mercenaries to defend themselves against the Picts and the Gaels.
+After that, the word was spread on the Continent by these mercenaries that the land overseas was fertile and the Britons were cowards.
+Just a few years after the battle of Finnsburh, Hengest and his brother Horsa staged their attack on Britain.
 Coincidence?

-But, if you do not like politics, it can still be a tragic love story, between Hildeburh and Finn.
-It is up to you!
+But, if you don't like politics, it can still be a tragic love story, between Hildeburh and Finn.
+It's up to you!

 Became curious and want to read it yourself?
-Please find further below the two original texts of the Finnsburh Fragment and of the Beowulf Finnsburh episode together with a English translation.
+Please find further below the two original texts of the Finnsburh Fragment and the Beowulf Finnsburh episode together with an English translation.

-We can also very much recommend you to read the (translated) Beowulf, if you want to have a vivid picture of how the strongly related culture of the Frisians must have been in the pre- and Early Middle Ages.
-Not without reason Tolkien, creator of the Lord of the Rings, had a special interest in the Battle of Finnsburh, as described in the epic Beowulf and the Fragment.
-For example, reading Beowulf you will learn that pre and early-medieval society was a gift economy.
-Rings, actually bracelets, of silver or gold were broken and the pieces were given as part of building or reinforcing alliances.
+We can also highly recommend you to read the (translated) Beowulf, if you want to have a vivid picture of how the strongly related culture of the Frisians must have been in the pre- and Early Middle Ages.
+Not without reason, Tolkien, the creator of the Lord of the Rings, had a special interest in the Battle of Finnsburh, as described in the epic Beowulf and the Fragment.
+For example, by reading Beowulf, you will learn that pre- and early-medieval society was a gift economy.
+Rings, actually bracelets, made of silver or gold, were broken and the pieces were given as part of building or reinforcing alliances.
 Moreover, swords of important warriors or kings had two rings attached to the pommel, the so-called rings-swords mentioned earlier in this post.
-Kings, overkings and other chiefs were therefore often alternatively described as ‘ring giver’ or ‘ring breaker’.
+Kings, overkings, and other chiefs were therefore often alternatively described as 'ring givers' or 'ring breakers'.
 Indeed: lords of rings.
 Who does not want to belong to the inner circle?
-Now you will understand too why a marriage in the North Sea area is an alliance of consent, sealed with the giving of rings, to this very day.
+Now, you will also understand why a marriage in the North Sea area is an alliance of consent, sealed with the exchange of rings, to this very day.

-Note 3 – In this post we followed the general conception warrior Hengest invaded Britain as it is written in historic documents.
-Recently, scholars suggest Britain was not invaded as such after the Romans had pulled out in the year 410.
-The material culture of the Brits only became disconnected with the Mediterranean one and re-orientated itself towards the North Sea culture.
+Note 3 - In this post, we followed the general conception that warrior Hengest invaded Britain as it is written in historic documents.
+Recently, some scholars suggest Britain wasn't invaded as such after the Romans had pulled out in the year 410.
+The material culture of the Brits only became disconnected from the Mediterranean one and re-oriented itself towards the North Sea culture.
 Thus explaining the northern influences.
-Hengest and its men were therefore not invaders but presumably mercenaries.
+Hengest and his men were therefore not invaders but presumably mercenaries.
 Hiring mercenaries from the Germanic continent had been the practice for centuries under the Romans and probably continued (Oosthuizen 2019).
 Read also our post Frisian mercenaries in the Roman Army.

-Note 4 – In the epic Beowulf prince Hnaef and the son of king Finn are cremated on a pyre.
-This was probably an exceptional practice at the flat, treeless salt marshes of Frisia.
-If you want to learn more about burial practices of the sea people in the terp region during this era, read our post How to bury your mother-in-law.
+Note 4 - In the epic Beowulf, Prince Hnaef and the son of King Finn are cremated on a pyre.
+This was probably an exceptional practice in the flat, treeless salt marshes of Frisia.
+If you want to learn more about the burial practices of the sea people in the terp region during this era, read our post How to bury your mother-in-law.

 Suggested music